What is depression?

 Depression is not:

 Depression does not have one main cause.
-Factors such as past experiences, diet, drug/alcohol use, brain chemicals, genetics can all increase the risk of someone developing depression.
+These are a few examples of what can increase the risk of someone developing depression:

 • Poor sleep patterns